jb2018/geo_temperature/README.md

 Cite: Blanford, J.I.
 (2025) Teaching material.
 Temperature variations across space and time: making statistics fun with geographic information and spatial analysis.

 Further information: Blanford, J.I.
 (2025) Temperature variations across space and time: making statistics fun with geographic information and spatial analysis.
+Primus.
+1-21 https://www.tandfonline.com/doi/full/10.1080/10511970.2025.2477280

 This is a class project where students can learn about statistics and spatial analysis while also learning about the environment.